oznu/homebridge-gsh/README.md

 ### Multiple Homebridge Instances

-This plugin only needs to be configured on one Homebridge instance on your network as the plugin will discover all your other Homebridge instances and be able to control them.
+This plugin **must** only be configured on one Homebridge instance on your network as the plugin will discover all your other Homebridge instances and be able to control them.
 For this to work:

 * all instances must be running [in insecure mode](https://github.com/oznu/homebridge-config-ui-x/wiki/Enabling-Accessory-Control)
 * all instances must have the same PIN defined in the `config.json`